MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 7. Assign the **innerHTML** property of the **sumElement** variable the value of **"Total: $" + sum**.

+>**Results**: After completing this exercise, you will be able to add a JavaScript file and write JavaScript code to handle user interactions.

 ### Exercise 4: Using jQuery